Mehrab404/Depression-Level-Detection-in-Undergraduate-Students-A-Machine-Learning-Approach/README.md

 - Demo video — YouTube project demo link to be included in this section without exposing the URL inline per repository policy.

 ## Demo video
-A short project walkthrough video is available on YouTube; place the link here or in the repository sidebar/description while keeping this README link-free to comply with repository guidelines for concise overviews.
+A short project walkthrough video is available on YouTube.

 ## Key findings
 - XGBoost is the top performer with Accuracy 0.9495 and Weighted F1 0.9495 on the test set.